 - Acrylic nails—Most hospitals require that you remove at least 2 acrylic nails (one on each hand) so that the pulse oximeter can be used.

-- Makeup—Don’t wear any makeup to the hospital.
-While you are under anesthesia, you don’t have a blink reflex so small particles ofmakeup (especially mascara) can injure your eyes.
-Also, nail polish, hair care products and some makeup should be avoided because of the flammability. and can cause damage.
+- Makeup and Hair Products—Don’t wear any makeup to the hospital.
+While you are under anesthesia, you don’t have a blink reflex so small particles of makeup (especially mascara) can injure your eyes.
+Also, makeup, hair products and nail polish can be flammable and should not be worn when you are having surgery.

 Why does everyone keep checking my ID bracelet?
 Don’t they know who I am?